orbitjs/orbitjs-site/src/v0.15/guide/index.md

 Orbit is written in [Typescript](https://www.typescriptlang.org) and distributed on [npm](https://www.npmjs.com/org/orbit) as packages containing a variety of module formats and ES language levels.
-Most Orbit packages are isomorphic - they can run in modern browsers as well as in the [Node.js](https://nodejs.org/) runtime.
+Most Orbit packages are isomorphic—they can run in modern browsers as well as in the [Node.js](https://nodejs.org/) runtime.

 ## Goals